Boulder Coffee Shops

 Prose and Coffee

 Founded in 1979 by three Buddhist students, Trident Booksellers and Cafe is a longtime local's favorite.
 One side of the shop is warmly lit and filled with bookcases brimming with a well-curated selection of tomes, while the other is a cozy coffee shop perfect for reading your newest book purchase.

 The Laughing Goat has a super-artsy vibe, with regular live music nights and poetry readings.
 Their Pearl Street location is a favorite local haunt, with a newer East Boulder location (affectionately referred to as Baby Goat) that's gaining popularity, too.

-Boulder tastemakers Lon and Lauren McGowan are the geniuses behind the Alpine Modern gift shop, magazine and cafe trifecta in Boulder — each offering a unique take on modern mountain living.
-The Hill location of their coffee shop was named one of The Best Places to Buy Coffee in the World by the Financial Times.
+Boulder tastemakers Lon and Lauren McGowan are the geniuses behind the Alpine Modern cafe in Boulder.
+The Hill location of their coffee shop was named one of The Best Places to Buy Coffee in the World by the Financial Times and they have a second location at Twenty Ninth Street.
 Stop in for scrumptious avocado toast and a finely crafted espresso drink.
 Another option: While Red Rock Coffeehouse is tucked safely inside an unsuspecting strip mall, the walls are covered in jaw-dropping nature photography and the super-friendly staff is always a breath of fresh air.